FarzeenSajjad/pdf-report-generator/README.md

 (Redis + a worker, or Inngest) instead of an in-process background task, since `BackgroundTasks` still dies if the server restarts mid-job.

-## Stage 5 note — what the once-a-day check protects against
+## Stage 5 note: what the once-a-day check protects against

 It stops a double-click, or a retried request after a flaky connection, from spinning up the same report twice.
 A real-world version of the same bug: a billing job that